-These terpenes do all kinds of things in our bodies, and they are the ones that make the essential oils so effective.
+These terpenes do all kinds of things in our bodies and they’re the ones that make the essential oil so effective.

 There are disinfecting terpenes (antiseptic), for example in the essential oils distilled from lavender, eucalyptus, tea tree, lemon, and pine.
-This is what makes these specific oils excellent as an antiseptic substance. *antiseptic: a substance used for cleaning injured skin and preventing infections.
+That’s what makes these specific oils great as antiseptics.
 That is why they are so popular in products for acne treatment and in detergents.

 There are terpenes the reduce inflammation, for example, lavender, chamomile, and sandalwood.
 Therefore, these oils are popular in natural mixtures for the treatment of various skin inflammation and also used in aromatherapy (absorption through the lungs) for the treatment of various inflammation inside the body.
-For example, if somebody has pneumonia, it’s an excellent idea to put a diffuser in their bedroom and mix 5 drops from one of the oils indicated here with the water in the diffuser.
+For example, if there is pneumonia, it is excellent to put an oil burner in the room, and in the water of the burner add 5 drops from one of the oils indicated here.
 This shortens the recovery time considerably.

 Before you start using essential oils, there are some basic safety measures that need to be observed:

 - Buy essential oils only from respectable and well-known suppliers/sellers.
 Each country has it’s own known and respectable sellers of natural medicine and essential oils.
 Usually, it will be either a big and respectable company, or a local homeopathic pharmacy with years of good reputation.
-On the internet, I would of course recommend I Herb and Amazon. those are big companies with a lot of satisfied customers.
-They won’t risk their name and sell counterfeit oils.
-There are also smaller companies that you can order essential oils from, like doTERRA for example, and in many cases, these are serious and reputable companies.
-So do not be afraid, simply research the subject.
+I like the sites I Herb and Amazon because they are reputable.
+A company that specializes in essential oils that I love very much and order most of my oils from is dōTERRA.
+I mainly recommend them because they really specialize only in essential oils and this is one of the largest companies in the market in this field.
+There are also smaller companies to order essential oils from, and in many cases these are serious and respected companies.
+So don’t be afraid, simply research the subject.

 The reason for this warning is that in the fields of essential oils, because those are expensive products, there are a lot of counterfeit oils.
 Or, in some cases, essential oils that are 50 essential oil and 50 or more synthetic substance that has a similar odor to increase the volume.
 Because those are substances that absorbed through the skin and the lungs very easily and really affect the whole body, it is not advisable to take chances.
 Pay a few $ more and know that you getting the real thing.